Lightstreamer/load-test-toolkit/README.md

 ## Install the Software on Machine 1

 Install **Lightstreamer Server v.
-6.1 (or newer)** on the Server machine, configure it following the GETTING\_STARTED.TXT instructions contained in the package, and verify that it works correctly, by running one of the preinstalled demos.
+7.1 (or newer)** on the Server machine, configure it following the GETTING\_STARTED.TXT instructions contained in the package, and verify that it works correctly, by running one of the preinstalled demos.

-**NOTE**: If you use Lightstreamer 6.1.0, then you need Allegro/Presto/Vivace for the test, as Lightstreamer Moderato is not compatible with LLTT.
-If you use Lightstreamer 7 or higher, then, to fully leverage the LLTT features, you need to configure the Lightstreamer server with Enterprise Edition, since with Community Edition the test could be compromised by the limitations of the edition.
+**NOTE**: To fully leverage the LLTT features, you need to configure the Lightstreamer server with Enterprise Edition, since with Community Edition the test could be compromised by the limitations of the edition.

 Open **lightstreamer\_conf.xml** (under the “conf” folder) and make sure